marccolburn/pyez_set_config_file_transfer/README.md

 If you encounter errors like:
 ```
 AttributeError: module 'typing' has no attribute 'NoReturn'
+ImportError: cannot import name 'NoReturn'
 ```

-This indicates that newer versions of cryptography/PyEZ are being installed that require Python 3.7+.
-Use the provided `setup_python36.sh` script or manually install the pinned versions in `requirements.txt`.
+These indicate that newer versions of cryptographic libraries (cryptography, PyNaCl, etc.) are being installed that require Python 3.7+.
+The setup script addresses these issues by installing compatible versions in the correct order.

 ### Common Solutions: